 For the best results when you go fly fishing in Arkansas, you’ll want to stock up on some great, tried and tested trout flies that will draw those lurking fish out and get them biting.

 It’s possible to make a catch using streamers, nymphs or dry flies, and here are our recommendations for you.

 Streamers tend to work well due to the healthy crayfish and baitfish populations locally – we recommend using a wooly bugger or a Whitlock’s near enough sculpin.

 For nymphs, a Brown Forked Tail Nymph or a Scud in size 12-18 should serve you well for Ark fishing.

 And as for dry flies, an Adam’s in any size from 14-24 is good for fly fishing at any time of year, whereas the Sulphur and Light Cahill should get the fish biting like crazy, but only from late spring through to the fall.

-One of our top tips for how to fish in Ark is to keep an eye on which insects are hatching when.
-This will help you to gauge which lure to use for the best success out on the water, white river trout fishing.
 Take a look at this extremely useful White River Hatch Chart so you’ll have an idea of what to expect over during each month.

 If you feel like digging deeper and geeking out on everything related to fly patterns, you’ll love this fount of knowledge on the best patterns for fly fishing the Ozarks.

-So there you have all the information you could ever need to know about trout fishing in Arkansas.
 I hope you’ve found this run-down on trout fishing in Arkansas useful and helpful.
 Why not leave me a comment below?
 If you’ve got any questions, write them in the comments section and I’ll do my best to answer every single one!